inducer/hedge/doc/manual/source/optemplate.rst

   when the operator expression tree is walked to evaluate the operator.

-  Use :func:`hedge.tools.symbolic.make_common_subexpression` to wrap each component of an object array in a CSE.
+  Use :func:`hedge.optemplate.primitives.make_common_subexpression` to wrap each component of an object array in a CSE.

 * :class:`pymbolic.primitives.Call`: The function attribute must
-  evaluate to a name that was registered by calling :meth:`hedge.discretization.Discretization.add_function` or be a value of type :class:`hedge.tools.symbolic.CFunction`.
+  evaluate to a name that was registered by calling :meth:`hedge.discretization.Discretization.add_function` or be a value of type :class:`hedge.optemplate.primitives.CFunction`.

 * Operators may be left-multiplied with other field expressions.
   See :ref:`optemplate-operators` for an overview.